nillith/xorshift256/README.md

     rng.int32();

-To generate an integer value in [min, max):
+To generate an integer value in the interval [min, max):

     rng.uniformInt(min, max);
     // or:
     const generate = rng.uniformIntGenerator(min, max);
     generate();

-To generate an integer value in [0, 255]:
+To generate an integer value in the interval [0, 255]:

     rng.byte();